playlikesam/reactStartupGuide/reactNativeStartupGuide.md

-"Steps to Download the react native application in apk format" Step 1 :
+Steps to Download the react native application in apk format

+Step 1 :
 ```
 npm install -g eas-cli